 A 480kg bulk run produced a concentrate with a distribution close to that achieved i the smaller bench scale tests.
 The coarse flake fraction contained 48.6% of the mass with a TGC grade averaging 95.8%.
 The fins accounted for 51.4% of the mass with a TGC grade averaging 96.0%.

 Munglinup is on a designated Mining Reserve with the Mining Lease granted until 2031.
 Following directions from the WA Environmental Protection Authority (“EPA”) and the Commonwealth Department of Industry, Science, Energy and Resources, MRC is moving to complete all EPA and EPBC Assessment studies for the finalisation of permitting.

-It is expected these additional studies will be completed in March 2020 and that final submission to the EPA will be made shortly thereafter.
-It is anticipated that the EPA and EPBC approvals for the project will be completed in September quarter 2020.
+It is anticipated that the EPA and EPBC approvals for the project will be completed in September quarter 2021.